DL-Project-Group-72/Reproducibility-Project/reproducibility_guide.md

 - long_train_validation
 - short_train_validation

 These directories contained short-exposed images and long-exposed images from the original dataset.
-In the end, this is how we managed to train 4 different models on Google Cloud, by just modifying
-`data_fraction` variable in `train.py` (we set it to 0.4 by default).
+In the end, this is how we managed to train 4 different models on Google Cloud, by just modifying `data_fraction` variable in `train.py` (we set it to 0.4 by default).

+Lastly, we also included the scripts that we used for labeling the images by the numbers of iterations (*"Training the model"* section of the blog post) and for creating the plots with the metrics:
+- `image_labeling.ipynb`
+- `plotting_notebook.ipynb`